tlaine1441/hotel-engine-assesment/README.md

-# 🎉Welcome to the Github Repo Search 🎉
+# 🎉Welcome to Github Repo Search 🎉

 Here you can search and find relevant repositories.
 Type the name of a repo you would like to find in the search bar.
 If you are struggling with too many results try narrowing them down by language.
 Just a '|' after the name and specify your language (eg. tesla | javascript).